Sedge family (Cyperaceae)

 Cultivation: Great Bulrush prefers full or partial sun, wet conditions, and soil that is mucky or sandy.
 This species is easy to cultivate in wetland areas (including shallow water), but it can spread aggressively.
 Propagation is easiest by division of the rhizomes.

-Photographic Location: Edge of a pond at the Arboretum of the University of Illinois in Urbana, Illinois (upper & lower photographs); also a roadside ditch in the same city (middle photograph).
-The flat leaves of the lower photograph are from a cattail.
+Photographic Location: Edge of a pond at the Arboretum of the University of Illinois in Urbana, Illinois; also a roadside ditch in the same city.

 Comments: This is the tallest bulrush in Illinois; it is a reliable indicator of wet conditions.
 There are several scientific synonyms for this species, including Scirpus validus, Scirpus tabernaemontani, and Scirpus lacustris validus.
 Sometimes 'tabernaemontani' is spelled incorrectly as 'tabernaemontanii.'
 Another common name is Soft-Stem Bulrush.
 Great Bulrush differs from other bulrushes (Schoenoplectus spp., Scirpus spp., etc.) by its great size, lack of significant leaf blades, and soft culms.
 The culm-like bract of its inflorescence is short (less than 3" in length).
 This species resembles the closely related Schoenoplectus acutus (Hard-Stem Bulrush; a.k.a.
 Scirpus acutus) and Schoenoplectus heterochaetus (Slender Bulrush; a.k.a.
 Scirpus heterochaetus).
 Hard-Stem Bulrush has harder culms and slightly longer floral scales (3-4 mm.), while Slender Bulrush has 2-4 bristles per achene and the styles of its florets are tripartite.
 These latter two species tend to be smaller in size than Great Bulrush and they are less common.